Liberdus/liberdus-docs/docs/earn-liberdus/rewards.md

 import ValidatorProfitabilityCalculator from '@site/src/components/ValidatorProfitabilityCalculator';

-# Rewards
+# 💵 Rewards

 Active Liberdus validators earn **LIB tokens** as rewards for validating transactions and ensuring network uptime.
 Rewards are distributed periodically and are proportional to each validator’s participation during active periods.
-This page explains how Liberdus validators earn and claim rewards for participating in network consensus.

-## Reward Distribution
+## 🤩 Reward Distribution

 - Active validators participate in consensus, validate transactions, and earn LIB rewards.
 - Rewards are distributed periodically while active.
 - Additional stake beyond the minimum does not increase rewards.
 - Rewards must be claimed via a transaction; automatic compounding is not supported.

-## Profitability Model
+## 🏈 Profitability Model

 Validator profitability depends on uptime, performance, and operational costs.